mnguyen0226/atom/README.md

 # A.T.O.M

-`Chatbot for international student assistance in the US with Python, Streamlit, SQLite, and ChatGPT API.`
+`Customed chatbot based on prompted roles with Python, Streamlit, SQLite, and ChatGPT API.`

 ### Applications
 - Use to train/assist multiple people with a small amount of documentation.